andrewheiss/datavizs21.classes.andrewheiss.com/content/lesson/05-lesson.markdown

 Hopefully that was also fairly straightforward!

 ## Modifying plot elements with `theme()`

 Using a complete theme like `theme_minimal()` or `theme_bw()` is a great starting point for getting a nice, clean, well designed plot.
-You’ll often need to make adjustments to smaller, more specific parts of the plot though.
+You'll often need to make adjustments to smaller, more specific parts of the plot though.
 To do this, you can use the `theme()` function.

 `theme()` is a massive function and has perhaps the most possible arguments of any function in R. It is impossible to remember everything it can possibly do.
 Fortunately its documentation is incredible.
 Run `?theme` in your R console to see the help page, or [go to this page online](https://ggplot2.tidyverse.org/reference/theme.html).

 ### Deal with general plot elements

-A few arguments to `theme()` don’t use any special function—you can just specify settings with text like `"bottom"` or `"right"`
+A few arguments to `theme()` don't use any special function—you can just specify settings with text like `"bottom"` or `"right"`

 <div class="puzzle">

 **Your turn**: Look at the [documentation for `theme()` online](https://ggplot2.tidyverse.org/reference/theme.html).
-Make this plot’s legend appear on the bottom instead of the left.
+Make this plot's legend appear on the bottom instead of the left.

 </div>